janssen70/datacollection/wsl/README.md

 ```

 ## Installation
-- Enable WSL opening cmd.exe or Powershell as Administrator and type `wsl
+- Enable WSL by opening cmd.exe or Powershell as Administrator and type `wsl
   --install`
 - Install a Linux distribution through Microsoft app store.
 Recommended is Ubuntu 24.04 because the AxoSyslog instructions match that version.
 - Note: After download, in case your windows configuration uses another drive